ravisantoshgudimetla/Serverless-Supercomputing/README.md

 ## 3. Scope and Features Of The Project:

-    - An orchestrator that is capable of distributing a parallelizable function on OpenWhisk on OpenShift environment at low cost and as fast as possible
+    * An orchestrator that is capable of distributing a parallelizable function on OpenWhisk on OpenShift environment at low cost and as fast as possible

-    - Leverage OpenWhisk/FaaS to create an on demand supercomputer for parallelizable tasks on OpenWhisk on OpenShift in the MoC.
+    * The orchestrator should be extendable to create an on demand supercomputer for parallelizable tasks on OpenWhisk on OpenShift in the MoC.

-    - Ability to move to different vendors
+    * Ability to move to different vendors

 ** **